grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    }
    ```

-1. This flag makes Prometheus detect and scrape native histograms, but ignores classic histogram version of those metrics that have native histogram defined as well.
-Classic histograms without native histogram definitions are not affected.
-To keep scraping the classic histogram version of native histogram metrics, you need to set `scrape_classic_histograms` to `true` in your scrape jobs.
+    This flag makes Prometheus detect and scrape native histograms and ignore the classic histogram versions of metrics that also have native histograms defined.
+Classic histograms without native histogram definitions aren't affected.
+To keep scraping the classic histogram version of metrics with native histogram definitions, you need to set `scrape_classic_histograms` to `true` in your scrape jobs.
 For example:

    ```
    prometheus.scrape "myapp" {